 - A medical oncologist: a doctor who treats cancer with medicines such as chemotherapy

-Many other specialists might be involved in your care as well, including physician assistants, nurse practitioners, nurses, physical therapists, social workers, and other health professionals.
+Many other specialists might also be involved in your care, including physician assistants, nurse practitioners, nurses, physical therapists, social workers, and other health professionals.
 See Health Professionals Associated With Cancer Care for more on this.

 The surgeon makes a small cut in your scrotum (the sac which holds your testicles).
 After removing your testicles, your surgeon may put in fake testicles (prostheses) so that your scrotum looks and feels the same.
-You may be able to have a smaller operation to remove only the inner part of your testes.
-This is a subcapsular orchidectomy.
-You don’t need a prosthesis after this operation.
+You may be able to have a minor operation to remove only the inner part of your testes.
+This is a subcapsular orchidectomy; you don’t need a prosthesis after this operation.

 You may have some discomfort after the operation.
 You will have a few stitches on your scrotum.
 Usually, these are absorbable.
 So, they don’t need removal.
 You may go home the same day or stay in the hospital overnight.

-- You can still successfully achieve erection and ejaculate with one testicle
+- You can still successfully achieve an erection and ejaculate with one testicle.

-- If both are removed, you will need hormone replacement therapy for the loss in testosterone
+- If both are removed, you will need hormone replacement therapy for the loss of testosterone.

 LGBT focused support

-If you are diagnosed with testicular, or any sort of cancer, you may want to reach out to gay specific organizations.
+If you are diagnosed with testicular or any cancer, you may want to reach out to gay-specific organizations.
 Here are two that we found helpful.

-Known collectively as the The National LGBT Cancer Project, we provide cancer-related programs, services and research focused on lesbian, gay, bisexual, transgender, and intersex people and other sexuality and gender diverse people and communities.
+Known collectively as the National LGBT Cancer Project, we provide cancer-related programs, services, and research focused on lesbian, gay, bisexual, transgender, and intersex people and other sexuality and gender-diverse people and communities.